octo-technology/tezos-link/README.md

 - `tezos-link_proxy`
 - `tezos-link_proxy-carthagenet`
 - `tezos-link_api`
-- `mockserver/mockserver:mockserver-5.9.0`
+- `mockserver/mockserver:mockserver-5.9.0` (mocking a blockchain node)
 - `postgres:9.6`

-Mockserver is mocking the blockchain node, the only endpoint served by this mock is:
+The only endpoint served by the blockchain mock is:

 ```bash
 curl -X PUT localhost:8001/v1/<YOUR_PROJECT_ID>/mockserver/status